 The Wharton Club of Boston created the Boston Joseph Wharton Award in 2011 to recognize a leader for outstanding alumni contributions to the Boston business community and society at large.
 The award is intended to celebrate the Wharton community's contribution to Boston.
 It is given each year to an area alumnus(a) who exemplifies Joseph Wharton's belief that extraordinary business leadership can be a significant force for improving society.

-This year's awards will be presented at the Fall Kickoff Reception on September 15th, 2016.
+This year's awards will be presented at the Fall Kickoff Reception in September 2018.

 Past Joseph Wharton Award Recipients: